EvWilson/spelunk.nvim/README.md

 		close = 'q',
 		-- Open the help menu
 		help = 'h',
-		-- Edit line of a bookmark, then press this to save it edit_line = 'w',
 	},
 	-- Flag to enable directory-scoped bookmark persistence enable_persist = false,